Socialism in the United States: 1900s–1920s: Opposition to World War I and first Red Scare

 Historian Eric Foner described the fundamental problem of those years in a 1984 article for the History Workshop Journal:

 Where was the Socialist party at McKee's Rocks, Lawrence or the great steel strike of 1919?
 The Industrial Workers of the World demonstrated that it was possible to organize the new immigrant proletariat, but despite sympathy for the IWW on the part of Debs and other left-wing socialists, the two organizations went their separate ways.
 Here, indeed, was the underlying tragedy of those years: the militancy expressed in the IWW was never channeled for political purposes while socialist politics ignored the immigrant workers.

 However, despite this decline, a focus on specific local examples shows that within certain communities the socialist trends seen on a national scale continued to influence local socialist movements even after the decline of the mainstream Socialist Party.
-In specific parts of the United States, such as Ybor City, Tampa, immigrant populations played significant roles in helping translate national socialist efforts into local action.
+In specific parts of the United States, such as Ybor City, Tampa, immigrant populations played significant roles in helping translate socialist efforts on the national scale into local action.
 Fuelled by a rising and often radical Latin American immigrant population emerging in the early 1900s, Florida saw major socialist developments both politically for the Socialist Party with their successes in the 1904, 1908 and 1921 national elections and industrially through strike action such as the primarily Latin led February 1919 cigar factory strike in Ybor City, Tampa.

 Within Ybor City specifically, supported mainly by the predominantly immigrant workforce, radical socialist ideas spread rapidly, with these ideas continuing late into the 1920s and early 1930s, even after the mainstream decline of socialism in the United States.
 Within cigar factories the often-illiterate workforce would be educated by a 'lector'- a paid spokesperson who recited anarchist, communist and fictional material to workers.
 Peter Kropotkin was a particular favourite of workers in Ybor City with his ideas of mutual aid inspiring community led projects and mutual aid societies.
 These were almost always led by immigrant communities, such as Tampa's significant Cuban, Spanish and Italian populations.
 Women played major roles in these socialist projects, with a variety of women, predominantly Latin American, Italian, and Spanish migrants expressing various degrees of leadership and taking up roles including teaching, volunteering and political organising.